boulund/tentacle/documentation/source/tutorial.rst

 required is the mapping manifest).
 If we use the mapping manifest that we created in Step 1, the command line could look like this::

-  $ tentacle_slurm.py --pblat --mappingManifest tutorial_1/mapping_manifest.tab --distributionNodeCount 2 --localCoordinator --distributionUseDedicatedCoordinatorNode --slurmTimeLimit 01:00:00 --slurmAccount ACCOUNT2014-0-000 --slurmPartition glenn
+  $ tentacle_slurm.py --pblat --mappingManifest tutorial_1/mapping_manifest.tab --distributionNodeCount 2 --slurmTimeLimit 01:00:00 --slurmAccount ACCOUNT2014-0-000 --slurmPartition glenn

 A call like this runs Tentacle using the :ref:`slurm launcher`, e.g. in a cluster environment.
-Parameters ``--localCoordinator`` and ``--distributionUseDedicatedCoordinatorNode`` are not strictly required but definitely recommended.
-Read more about them in section :ref:`Running Tentacle`.
+Read more about running Tentacle in section :ref:`Running Tentacle`.
 Note that you have to adjust the arguments for parameters ``--slurmAccount``, ``--slurmPartition``, to fit the account and partition names applicable in your specific cluster environment.
 If you want to try out